Bank of America mortgage rates

-Note that not all branches contain loan officers.
-Bank of America says only 1,800 of its 4,300 bank locations are “lending centers.”
-And neither type of center is evenly spread across the country — so you may live a very long way from your nearest one.
+Note that not all branches contain mortgage loan officers.
+Bank of America says roughly half of its over 4,000 bank locations are “lending centers.”
+And neither type of center is evenly spread across the country — so you may live a very long way from your nearest location.

 Working with Bank of America

-Bank of America’s home loan website is modern, welcoming, informative and easy to navigate.
-It’s as good as most and way better than many.
+Bank of America’s home loan website is modern, welcoming, informative, and easy to navigate.
+It’s as good as most and better than many.

 These resources allow an end-to-end digital experience for customers who want one.
 And there’s always a lending specialist on the end of a phone to offer expert advice.